 - Urine drug screen by a department approved vendor

-NOTE: Information for obtaining a CastleBranch account, the drug screen, immunization tracking, and CPR currency will be mailed to the student from the Nursing Department following acceptance into the program.
+NOTE: information for obtaining a personal information tracking account, the drug screen, immunization tracking, and CPR currency will be mailed to the student from the Nursing Department following acceptance into the program.
 Students are required to show proof of the following, yearly:

 - Montaux/PPD--within one year